William Parry-Okeden: Public service career

 Nine years later he was appointed to initiate the Border Customs, and entered the Civil Service as Inspector of the Border Patrol in December 1870.
 Having been employed as a police magistrate from 1872 to 1886, including far south-west Queensland including Cunnamulla and Charleville, Parry-Okeden acted for the next three years as immigration agent at Brisbane, receiving the appointment of Under-Colonial Secretary in July 1889.
 In 1887 he acted with Kinnaird Rose on an inquiry into gaol management in Queensland.

 In response to the 1892 small pox epidemic, as Under-Colonial Secretary, Parry-Okeden organised health services, opened infection camps, and quarantine services.
 He was then involved with maintaining law and order of the maritime and 1894 shearer's strikes on the 1890s.

 He served as police commissioner from 1 July 1895 to 1 April 1905.
 As Commissioner he oversaw the 'Gatton tragedy' in 1896 and the 'Kenniff affair' of 1902.

 Parry-Okeden received an Imperial Service Order in June 1903.
 Parry-Okeden retired from the public service in 1905, aged 65.

-With the royal visit of the Duke and Duchess of York, Parry-Okeden was the governments' Australasian coordinator.
+With the royal visit of the Duke and Duchess of York, Parry-Okeden was the state and federal governments' Australasian coordinator.

-He later became the chair of a Royal Commission into the conditions of Papua, whose recommendations were adopted.
+He later became the chairman of a Royal Commission into the conditions of Papua, whose recommendations were adopted.